rgirodon/pronoApp/src/main/resources/README.md

 ### Admin league

 This page enables to change a league's name.
-It is reserved to Pronostico admins for public leagues, and to league admins for private leagues.
+It is reserved to PronoClub admins for public leagues, and to league admins for private leagues.

 ### Admin games

 This page enables to administrate the games of a league.
-It is reserved to Pronostico admins for public leagues, and to league admins for private leagues.
+It is reserved to PronoClub admins for public leagues, and to league admins for private leagues.

 Here is the life cycle of a game in a league :